 Lima (1 to 4 days)

 Many tourists arrive in the capital and leave just as quickly.
 If you only have 10 to 15 days in Peru, you’ll probably only need a day or two in Lima, perhaps more if you like big cities.
 Take a day to explore the historic center and eat at a good cevicheria (ceviche restaurant).
-There are many more things to see and do in Lima, so stick around if you have the time.
+There are much more things to see and do in Lima, so stick around if you have the time.

 Pisco and Paracas (0 to 2 days)